 Welder Machine Costs

-A typical MIG welder you’d consider will range from about $300 for entry-level units to well over $1,000 for industrial-grade machines, with price scaling closely to power output, duty cycle, and feature set.
+A typical MIG welder ranges from about $300 for entry-level units to well over $1,000 for industrial-grade machines.
+Price scales closely with power output, duty cycle, and feature set.
 You’ll evaluate welder types (inverter, transformer, multi-process) and machine brands for rated amperage, duty cycle, and control precision.
-Higher wattage and longer duty cycles push cost upward; expect maintenance and repair allocations in your budget.
-Invest in quality to reduce downtime and material waste.
-Below is a concise comparison to guide purchase decisions:

 | Category | Entry-Level (~$300) | Industrial (>$1,000) |